lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 ### App Attack
 #### Overview, Goals, and Objectives

 Deakin's OnTrack online application will undergo secure code review and web application penetration testing from AppAttack.
-The objective is to deliver a comprehensive security report to Deakin that includes identification of vulnerabilities and recommendations for application and code hardening.
+The objective is to deliver a comprehensive security report to Deakin that includes the identification of vulnerabilities and recommendations for application and code hardening.

 The AppAttack project for this trimester will begin from scratch.
-Except for the retesting of prior findings, earlier iterations and deliverables won't be carried over into this trimester.
+Except for retesting prior findings, earlier iterations and deliverables won't be carried over into this trimester.

-Additionally, the goal of AppAttack is to provide internal deliverables to support subsequent rounds of AppAttack as well as deliverables of value to our customer Deakin.
-Internal deliverables aim to develop methodology, frameworks, report templates, a centralised knowledge base, and exploitation tools to speed up client deliverables and increase the range of services and products offered by AppAttack.
+Additionally, the goal of AppAttack is to provide internal deliverables to support subsequent rounds of AppAttack and deliverables of value to our customer Deakin.
+Internal deliverables aim to develop a methodology, frameworks, report templates, a centralized knowledge base, and exploitation tools to speed up client deliverables and increase the range of services and products offered by AppAttack.

 #### Aims for Trimester

 - Build a testing environment
 - Improving our testing environments
-  - Each subteam will dive deep in one particilar part of OnTrack (like authentication, APIs)
+  - Each subteam will dive deep into one particular part of OnTrack (like authentication, APIs)
-  - Provides instructions on replicating updated environment
+  - Provides instructions on replicating the updated environment.
-  - Next trimester can doing the work continuous and not restart.
+  - Allow the next trimester can do the work continuously and not restart.
 - Perform penetration testing on OnTracks in an attempt to find working exploits for vulnerability
   - Both successful and unsuccessful exploits should be recorded and discussed, including the process of trial and error that was used to reach a working exploit